deansher/brade/README.md

 # Change directory into a git repo
 cd /to/your/git/repo

-# Work with Claude 3.5 Sonnet on your repo
+# Work with Claude 3.7 Sonnet on your repo (default when only Anthropic key is present)
 export ANTHROPIC_API_KEY=your-key-goes-here
 aider

-# Work with GPT-4o on your repo
+# Work with GPT-4o on your repo (default when OpenAI key is present)
 export OPENAI_API_KEY=your-key-goes-here
 aider
 ```